The following questions and answers about dividing retirement assets can help you understand how such plans are divided.

 Debbie: My soon to be ex has dissipated marital assets by selling shares from his 401 K after I filed divorce papers.
 He basically sold almost everything that was in it.
 I informed my attorney about it, as she knows what was in the account when I filed divorce papers and knows what is in it now.
 Can he be held responsible and will I still get my fair share since we know he did it and have all the dates of when he did it?

-Brette's Answer: Yes, it's marital property and will be accounted for.
+Brette's Answer: Yes, it's marital property.
+Your lawyer will be able to obtain the records showing what was withdrawn when and it will be accounted for in the divorce.
 You won't lose out because of it.

 Judy's Question: Is it possible to sue for any retirement accounts after a divorce has been finalized 5 years ago?